455th Chemical Brigade (United States): Service as Chemical Brigade

 The 455th Chemical Brigade was reactivated on 4 June 2000 at Fort Dix, under the command of Colonel Joseph Leonelli.
 Assigned to the 77th Regional Support Command, it included the 462nd Transportation Battalion at Trenton and the 479th Chemical Battalion at Fort Tilden.
 After the Collapse of the World Trade Center the 479th's 320th Chemical Company at Jamaica, Queens was alerted in case decontamination was necessary.

 On 10 February 2003 the 54-man brigade headquarters and headquarters detachment, led by Colonel Robin Byrom, was mobilized for Operation Iraqi Freedom.
 After deploying to Iraq, it initially supported Defense Threat Reduction Agency operations to eliminate Iraqi weapons of mass destruction while subordinated to the Combined Forces Land Component Command.
 Subsequently, following the end of major combat operations, it was transferred to the Iraq Survey Group (ISG), which was tasked with finding the Iraqi weapons of mass destruction.
 During this period the unit was responsible for Camp Slayer, provided "convoy escort security and decontamination support for WMD teams in Iraq", while "manning positions in the ISG Survey Operations Center, Sector Control Point–Baghdad, and Central Media Processing Center", along with the 450th Chemical Battalion.
 The brigade headquarters returned to the United States on 28 April 2004 before being released from active duty on 1 July.

 The 455th was inactivated on 15 September 2007 as a result of the modular reorganization of the United States Army.

 The 455th was chosen by Chemical Officers, BG Jim Blankenhorn and CPT Charles Hardenstine, to be reactivated in Sloan, Nevada under the 76th Operational Response Command.
 The 464th Chemical Brigade and the 63rd Chemical Group were considered.
-Ultimately the 455th Chemical Brigades deployment to Iraq, the only Chemical Brigade to deploy into a theater of war drove the decision.
-The Brigade Headquarters has been reactivated since September 16th, 2019.
+Ultimately the 455th Chemical Brigade's deployment to Iraq, as the only chemical brigade to deploy into a theater of war, drove the decision.
+The brigade headquarters has been reactivated since September 16, 2019.

+Organization

+The brigade is a subordinate unit of the 76th Operational Response Command.
+As of January 2026, the brigade consists of the following units: